Bytelibz/ByLzCv2Camera/README.md

 # ByLzCv2Camera
 Cv2Camera with face detection with using phone

+`Information about the latest update is at the very bottom of the Readme`

 A short tutorial on using ByLz camera with cv2.

 Before you start using it, please read the OpenCV documentation for Python - https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html and https://pypi.org/project/opencv-python/